Visit to Sarayaku territory in the Amazon jungle

 1- I will ask you to fill out a form.

-2- After two working days you will receive a confirmation that your space is confirmed.
+2- After two working days you will receive a confirmation of your space.

 3- A non refundable $500 deposit will be required one week after your space is confirmed.

-4- Balance will be required by October 16th.
+4- Balance will be required 30 days prior to departure date.

 Cancellation Policy

-2- In case of major natural disasters, worldwide major crisis or any other circumstance that does not allow the trip to happen, you will receive a 100% refund.
+2- In case of major natural disasters, worldwide major crisis or any other circumstance that does not allow the trip to happen, we will try to reschedule the trip.
+In case that is not possible, you will receive a 100% refund.

 3- Remember that it's your responsibility to find out about immigration requirements and passport validity to enter Ecuador.
 For a list of requirements per country, check the official information here Ministeriodegobierno.gob.ec/requisitos-para-ingresar-a-ecuador/